Product Designer @ Creative Resilient Youth:

 TIMELINEMarch 2024 - Present

-We conducted different forms of research to understand the problems, existing products and platforms and opportunities.
+We conducted different types of research to understand the problems, existing products and opportunities.
 This helped us set a vision for a feasible ideal states with community members

-I co-facilitated 7 co-design research workshop with 10+ co-designers who are already the active member at Creative Resilient Youth.
-We developed a shared language and goals through collaborative learning and synthesis, defined design opportunity and brainstormed concepts.
+I co-facilitated 7 co-design research workshops with 10+ co-designers who are already the active member at Creative Resilient Youth.
+We developed a shared language and goals, defined design opportunity and brainstormed concepts.

 METHOD TWO